 Decarbonisation of the German residential building stock - Qualitative and quantitative system modelling of the societal motivation processes to increase the energetic renovation dynamics and the effectiveness of policy instruments

-The overall goal of the project is to develop a robust and valid SD simulation model to describe the motivation process for energetic renovation.
-For this purpose, the involvement of stakeholders from politics, science and practice is just as central as the quantification of the SD model through surveys of various relevant groups of actors.
-The simulation model should enable a deeper, more holistic system understanding of the complex, dynamic motivation processes for energetic renovation.
-In this context, the model should above all take into account the different groups of actors and examine whether the impact chains and thus the SD models differ for the different actors.
-It is of great importance that the models are not too complicated, but detailed enough to achieve a realistic, robust representation of reality.
-Based on these models, the project will test the effectiveness of existing and alternative policy instruments on energetic renovation dynamics.
-The SD models thus reflect the complexity of the renovation process in a reduced form and show leverage points with which the ER can be increased to over 2% per year in a sustainable manner.
-Stakeholders from politics, science and practice are involved in the entire modelling process, which increases both the quality of the models and their acceptance for possible implementation of the findings.
-At the end of the project, the central results should lead to the derivation and formulation of policy advising recommendations together with the stakeholders in order to bring the research findings on the way to implementation.
-In addition, it will be examined whether the envisaged two-stage involvement of stakeholders (model quality) and actors (model quantification) is suitable for the creation of robust SD models and can be transferred to other research areas.
-The modelling process is illustrated in the following figure:
+The overarching aim of the project is to create a comprehensive and valid qualitative system model (method: Causal Loop Diagram from the Systems Thinking Toolbox) to describe the motivation and decision-making process for or against an ER.
+The involvement of experts and stakeholders from politics, science and practice is just as central to this as the involvement of various relevant homeowner groups.
+The system model provides a deeper, holistic understanding of the complex, dynamic decision-making processes for or against ER.
+In this context, various system models have been developed for different groups of owners (single-family homes, private housing companies, homeowners' associations) in order to examine whether the interdependencies in the system models differ for the various stakeholders.
+It is very important that the models have to be not too complex, but detailed enough to provide a realistic, robust but still comprehensible representation of reality.
+Building on these models, the project examined the effectiveness of existing and alternative policy instruments on the dynamics of energy-efficient refurbishment.
+Stakeholders from politics, science and practice were involved in the modelling process, which increases both the quality of the models and their acceptance for any implementation of the findings.
+The system models creation process is illustrated in the following figure:

 What effect do the existing policy instruments have on the motivation process of energetic renovation and why do they not lead to a significantly higher renovation rate?